WZWZ

 WZWZ (92.5 FM) is a radio station owned by Hoosier AM/FM LLC in Kokomo, Indiana.
-The station is located on the south side of Kokomo, Indiana on Indiana State Road 26, just east of Indiana State Road 931.
+The station is located on the south side of Kokomo on Indiana State Road 26, just east of Indiana State Road 931.

 History

 For many years, WZWZ was assigned to 93.5 FM and to make room for a new FM license in Hartford City, WZWZ (Z93) agreed to move its dial position to 92.7 in January 1986.
 Through the early 1980s, listeners heard the slogan "Indiana's Hit Music FM" and the talent pool shared the likes of Dr. Dave (Gross), Bob Richards, Jill Savage, Tammy Lively, Pat Moore, Tom Wilhoite, Karen Joplyn, Glenn Thomas, Diane Costello, Lee McKay, Brandon Scott (Scott Howard) John McGue, Thomm Kristi, Steve Dunham (mid 80s Program Director) and Tommy Warren.
 Z93 carried NBC's The Source for news in the morning.

-From the late 70s through the mid 80s, Z93 carried "American Top 40."
-It ran at various times on Saturdays but was anchored for many years on Sunday nights from 8pm - 12 midnight.
-In the mid 80s, "AT40" was replaced with "Scott Shannon's Rockin' America Top 30 Countdown."
-Casey Kasem returned to Z93 in 1989 with "Casey's Top 40."
-Z93 also carried the popular "King Biscuit Flour Hour" on Sunday Nights.
+From the late 1970s through the mid-1980s, Z93 carried American Top 40.
+It ran at various times on Saturdays but was anchored for many years on Sunday nights.
+In the mid-1980s, "AT40" was replaced with Scott Shannon's Rockin' America Top 30 Countdown.
+Casey Kasem returned to Z93 in 1989 with Casey's Top 40.
+Z93 also carried the popular "King Biscuit Flour Hour" on Sunday nights.
 Other weekend syndicated programming included "Rock Over London" and "Off The Record with Mary Turner."